etzm/iscc-sum/docs/quickstart.md

 ISCC:KAASFWXNH6S3S7OLJQMGOQNLSCZ74CTQV3SJVHGJJ76SUXKGDZXQ  image3.jpg
 ```

+!!! tip "Wildcard Patterns"
+    The `*` symbol means "all files".
+So `*.jpg` means "all files ending with .jpg"

 ### Verify file integrity

+This is useful for checking if your files have been modified or corrupted.

-Save checksums to a file:
+**Step 1: Save checksums to a file**

 ```bash
 iscc-sum *.txt -o checksums.iscc
 ```

-> [!NOTE]
+This creates a file called `checksums.iscc` containing fingerprints of all .txt files.

+!!! note "Cross-platform Compatibility"
-> The `-o` option ensures cross-platform compatible output (UTF-8, LF line endings), avoiding issues with shell
+    The `-o` option ensures cross-platform compatible output (UTF-8, LF line endings), avoiding issues with shell
-> redirection on Windows.
+    redirection on Windows.

-Later, verify the files haven't changed:
+**Step 2: Later, verify the files haven't changed**

 ```bash
 iscc-sum --check checksums.iscc